Delort: Montpellier star rates Ligue 1 the ‘most complete league’ in the world | Goal.com

 The 28-year-old forward has also played in England with Championship side Wigan Athletic and in the Mexican Liga MX with Tigres UANL.

-Delort reveals the French top-flight is physical and technical which he feels make it one of the best in the world.
+Delort reveals the French top-flight is physical and technical which he feels makes it one of the best in the world.

 “I think that Ligue 1 is the most complete league that there is.
 There are physical players, tactically it's very strong and technically too,” Delort said in an Instagram Live.